Bill McKibben left, Michael Moore right.

 Hold people in their fullness.

 When it comes to Bill, this means acknowledging his mistakes, but it also means acknowledging the tireless and positive contributions he's made to the movement.
 Bill and 350 have made major contributions to the movement to get banks, universities and others to divest from fossil fuels - 14 trillion dollars and counting.
+The same goes for Noam Chomsky, Bernie Sanders, Amy Goodman, and numerous activists within our movements.
+The same goes for friends and activists in our communities who think differently than we do.

 That's how we'd like to be treated, is it not?